 Dr. Audrey Murrell

-Previously, she served as the Associate Dean of within the College of Business Administration and as the Director of the David Berg Center for Ethics and Leadership.
+Previously, she served as the Acting Dean of the University of Pittsburgh’s Honors College, Associate Dean of within the College of Business Administration and as the Director of the David Berg Center for Ethics and Leadership.
 She received her B.S. from Howard University, magna cum laude and her an M.S. and Ph.D. from the University of Delaware.

 She is the author of several books including: “Mentoring Dilemmas: Developmental Relationships within Multicultural Organizations” (with Faye Crosby and Robyn Ely); “Intelligent Mentoring: How IBM Creates Value through People, Knowledge and Relationships”(with Sheila Forte-Trummel and Diana Bing); “Mentoring Diverse Leaders: Creating Change for People, Processes and Paradigms” (with Stacy Blake-Beard); and, the recent book entitled, “Diversity Across Disciplines: Research on People, Policy, Process and Paradigm” (with Jennifer Petrie-Wyman and Abdesalam Soudi).